 Dimensions (LxWxH): 15.5 x 5.5 x 6 inches | Weight: 2.5 pounds

-Best for Beginners: Kyocera Advanced Ceramic Adjustable Vegetable Slicer Set
+Best Budget: Kyocera Advanced Ceramic Adjustable Vegetable Slicer Set

-What We Like: Durable ceramic blade, four thickness settings, useful handguard
+What We Love: Durable ceramic blade, four thickness settings, useful handguard

 Dimensions: 11 x 4 inches | Weight: 3.8 ounces